 StructaClad has been independently assessed to achieve the following a total R Value of Rt (Summer) 2.8 m2K/W and Rt (Winter) 3 m2K/W. This is achieved without additional insulation in the framing.
 StructaClad Thermal Report

-With the additional of R2.7 batts in the wall framing, it is possible to achieve an R5.7 wall system – a thermal rating that is virtually unheard of in modern building practices!
+With the additional of R2.5 batts in the wall framing, it is possible to achieve an R4.9 winter and R4.5 Summer wall system.

 Has StructaClad been tested for water proofing and other requirements of the Building Code of Australia?